Getting Started with Budgeting

 - Add up all of the expenses in (5) and (6) by type of expense.

-- Make a first pass at the expense part of my A plan showing targets for income and expenses over a fixed time period, such as a month or a year.
-More by looking at how much I’ve spent and whether any of my expenses are going to change.
+- Make a first pass at the expense part of my budget by looking at how much I’ve spent and whether any of my expenses are going to change.

 Although I start with setting goals, collecting information about how much I’m currently earning and spending takes some time so I’m going to cover those topics first.
 I’ll talk about setting goals in a couple of weeks.